Data-driven adjoint-based calibration of port-Hamiltonian systems in time domain: Algorithm and numerical schemes

 In order to avoid numerical errors to interfere with the structure of the matrices, we check for skew-symmetry or symmetry, respectively, and if needed overwrite the new iterate for $J$ by $J \mapsto \frac{1}{2}(J - J^\top)$ and analogous $Q$ by $Q \mapsto \frac{1}{2}(Q + Q^\top)$ and $R$ by $R \mapsto \frac{1}{2}(R + R^\top).$ As we assume to have no knowledge about the systems, we use no reference values for the tests and set $\J_2(w) \equiv 0.$

 Moreover, we set $m=2$ for all the numerical tests and use the inputs (see Figure~\ref{fig:inputs})

+where $\chirp$ denotes the chirp-signal from \texttt{scipy.signal} toolbox with frequency $3$ at time $t=0$ and frequency $20$ at time $t=1$ and $f_0 = 3$.

-We initialize $B$ with an identity block in the first $m\times m$ entries and zero everywhere else.
+We initialize $B$ with an $\text{diag}(1,3)$ in the first $m\times m$ entries and zero everywhere else.
 The matrix $Q$ representing the Hamiltonian is initialized as the $n\times n$ identity matrix.
-For $R$ we set the first $n/10 \times n/10$ block to identity and zero everywhere else.
+For $R$ we set the first $2 \times 2$ zero and to identity and zero everywhere else.
 Of course it is nontrivial to find a good initial guess for $R$ in the dynamics as in particular the number of dissipative elements is unknown.
-Furthermore, we assume that the system is in equilibrium if no input applies, therefore we refrain to estimate the initial state $x_0$ and set $x_0 \equiv 0.$ To generate a feasible initial $J$ we draw an $n\times n$ matrix with independent uniformly distributed entries in $[-1,1],$ take the upper part of this matrix (starting with the first off-diagonal) and fill the lower part of the matrix by the negative of the transpose of the upper part.
+Furthermore, we assume that the system is in equilibrium if no input applies, therefore we refrain to estimate the initial state $x_0$ and set $x_0 \equiv 0$ in most of the examples.
+To generate a feasible initial $J$ we draw an $n\times n$ matrix with independent uniformly distributed entries in $[-1,1],$ take the upper part of this matrix (starting with the first off-diagonal) and fill the lower part of the matrix by the negative of the transpose of the upper part.